Investing in rural and tribal citizen leaders who are improving education, ecological health, and economic development

 We Are Hiring

-Hopa Mountain is currently looking to fill these positions:
+Hopa Mountain is currently looking to fill this position:

 The Development Coordinator is responsible for supporting Hopa Mountain’s fundraising and outreach goals.
 The Development Coordinator reports to the Executive Director and works with staff, a team of contract specialists and volunteers.